Given name: Legal status

 A child's given name or names are usually chosen by the parents soon after birth.
 If a name is not assigned at birth, one may be given at a naming ceremony, with family and friends in attendance.
 In most jurisdictions, a child's name at birth is a matter of public record, inscribed on a birth certificate, or its equivalent.
-In western cultures, people normally retain the same given name throughout their lives.
+In Western cultures, people normally retain the same given name throughout their lives.
 However, in some cases these names may be changed by following legal processes or by repute.
 People may also change their names when immigrating from one country to another with different naming conventions.

-In certain jurisdictions, a government-appointed registrar of births may refuse to register a name that may cause a child harm, which is considered offensive or which is deemed impractical.
+In certain jurisdictions, a government-appointed registrar of births may refuse to register a name for the reasons that it may cause a child harm, that it is considered offensive, or if it is deemed impractical.
 In France, the agency can refer the case to a local judge.
 Some jurisdictions, such as Sweden, restrict the spelling of names.
-In Denmark, one does not need to register a given name for the child until the child is six months old, and in some cases, one can even wait a little longer than this, before the child gets an official name.
+In Denmark, one does not need to register a given name for the child until the child is six months old, and in some cases, one can even wait a little longer than this before the child gets an official name.